Honest Impulses 07: The Picnic

 Anar, Yavar 08, 03262

-The path Shandy took through the University-maintained Wekesa Pushka forest, named after one of the University founders, was broad and pounded firm and lined with painted logs that would probably never rot.
+The path Shandy took through the University-maintained Wekesa Pushka forest was broad and pounded firm and lined with painted logs that would probably never rot.
+The forest was named after one of the founders of the University.
 Fifty kilometers long and barely three kilometers wide, it stretched along the western edge of the Plateau, bending inward at the edges to absorb and direct wind-blown sand away from the city.
 Beyond the forest lay the Western Drop Meadow and Picnic Shelter W5.

 The smell of roasting meat reached her nose even as she broke out from the treeline.
 The shelter was still over a hundred meters away, the path grew narrow and fingers of grass leaned in to reclaim it, but Shandy was led by the smell and the thick trail of smoke from a raised barbecue drum above an anagrav cargo pallet.
 Large sections of what had clearly once been a whole pig slowly roasted above glowing coals within the drum.
 It was the figure under the shelter, though, that caused Shandy’s feet to move quicker.
 “Miss… Linia!
 I knew you used meat in class but this… it’s amazing!”